HubBox Software Development Kit (SDK) Integration

 Connect your Launch Experience UI (from Step 2) to the SingleWidgetManager.

-1. Add the modal component to your page (can be done on load or dynamically):
+1. Add the modal component to your page (on load or dynamically):

 <hubbox-modal></hubbox-modal>

-2. Configure the modal and link the iframe (usually after manager initializes):
+2. Configure the modal and link the iframe (usually after the manager initialises):

 const hubboxModal = document.querySelector("hubbox-modal");